eclipse-heimlig/heimlig/README.md

 ## License

-Sindri is dual-licensed under the
+Heimlig is dual-licensed under the
 [Apache 2.0](LICENSE-APACHE.txt)
 and
 [MIT](LICENSE-MIT.txt)